raphael-group/machina/README.md

 -----------|-------------
 `pmh_sankoff`  | Enumerates all minimum-migration vertex labelings given a clone tree.
 `pmh` | Solves the Parsimonious Migration History (PMH) problem under various topological constraints (PS, S, M or R) given a clone tree.
-`pmh-pr`    | Solves the Parsimonious Migration History with Polytomy Resolution (PMH-PR) problem under various topological constraints given a clone tree.
+`pmh_pr`    | Solves the Parsimonious Migration History with Polytomy Resolution (PMH-PR) problem under various topological constraints given a clone tree.
-`pmh-cti`     | Solves the Parsimonious Migration History and Clone Tree Inference (PMH-CTI) under various topological constraints.
+`pmh_cti`     | Solves the Parsimonious Migration History and Clone Tree Inference (PMH-CTI) under various topological constraints.
 `generatemigrationtrees` | Generates all migration trees given anatomical site labels.
-These migration trees can be used to constraint the search space of the `pmh`, `pmh-pr` and `pmh-cti` algorithms.
+These migration trees can be used to constraint the search space of the `pmh`, `pmh_pr` and `pmh_cti` algorithms.
 `visualizeclonetree` | Visualizes a clone tree and optional vertex labeling.
 `visualizemigrationgraph` | Visualizes the migration graph given a clone tree and vertex labeling.